TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * *Kama*:
     * Gained the ability to hoe blocks, making it a fully effective farming tool
     * Adding expanders first increases it to a half sphere cross shape, then a 3x3x2 half sphere
-    * High attack speed, low attack damage, making it an effective DPS weapon
+    * Faster than a sword, but lower attack damage
 * *Sword*
     * Renamed from broadsword since its the only remaining sword
-    * Has a bonus ability slot, making more modifiers applicable
+    * Has a bonus ability slot, at the cost of one fewer upgrade slots (though gilded can be used to reclaim that slot)
 * *Dagger*:
     * Fast weapon with low damage, but can attack on right click for use in the offhand.
     * Replaces the rapier
-    * In the next alpha

 ### Broad